edgararturocastrejon/configure-ad/README.md

 </p>
 <p>
 Log into the VM DC-1 using Microsoft Remote Desktop.
-When asked on the Network to enable other computers from your network to find you, click "Yes". <p> Then continue to disable the Windows Firewall (for testing connectivity) On the bottom left type wf.msc to open up Windows firewall.
+When asked on the Network to enable other computers from your network to find you, click "Yes". <p>
+  <p> Continue to disable the Windows Firewall (for testing connectivity) <p/>
+  On the bottom left type wf.msc to open up Windows firewall.
 Double click on "Windows Defender Firewall Properties".
 On "Domain Profile" "Private Profile" an "Public Profile" click off on their Firewall state.
 Click "Apply" and "OK".
 The Firewall is off! </p>
 </p>
 <br />